nicosmaris/namer/README.md

-## Docker training demos for developers
+## Docker training for developers

-### Measure performance
+To save time as a ruby/js developer, cache libraries of the package manager with the following instructions:

+1. Set the environment variables (GEM_PATH and GEM_HOME for ruby and NODE_PATH for javascript) to a folder that is not a docker bind mount
+2. Note that when using a volume, there is no need to use the command COPY at the Dockerfile with the same source and the same destination.

-This folder shows you how to measure image size, time to build and time to start a service.
+### Image size, time to build and time to start a service

-Also, it shows you how to cache rubygem dependencies when starting a stopped container.

 Instructions: